-Abbreviation for polyvinyl chloride; one of the most commonly used plastics.
-Chlorine and ethylene are the most important starting materials for its production.
-The material is weatherproof, flame-retardant and corrosion-resistant, as well as resistant to alcohol, petrol, alkalis, oil and acids.
-It is mainly used in the building materials industry (floor coverings, window frames), as well as for packaging and for the production of beverage bottles.
-PVC is also used in viticulture for various materials such as containers, tubes and closures (e.g. capsules).
-In order to obtain the desired properties, various agents such as stabilizers, paints, plasticizers, fillers, etc. are added to the raw PVC.
-Therefore PVC is not undisputed.
+Abbreviation for polyvinyl chloride; one of the most widely used plastics.
+Chlorine and ethylene are the most important raw materials for its production.
+The material is weather-resistant, flame-retardant and corrosion-resistant, as well as resistant to alcohol, petrol, alkalis, oil and acids.
+It is mainly used in the building materials industry (floor coverings, window frames), for packaging and for the production of beverage bottles.
+PVC is also used in viticulture for various materials such as containers, hoses and closures (e.g. capsules).
+In order to obtain desired properties, various agents such as stabilisers, colours, plasticisers, fillers, etc. are added to the raw PVC.
+Therefore, PVC is not without controversy.
 A number of ecological problems also arise during production, so that other substances are increasingly being used.
-See also polyethylene (PE) and PVDC.
+See other plastics under GRP, PET, polyethylene (PE) and PVDC.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller